UntitledModGame/umg-mods/lootplot/PLANNING/design/UX.md

 A reroll-slot should spawn with every shop.

-## EXTREMELY IMPORTANT:
+## EXTREMELY IMPORTANT: VISUAL-DIFFERENTIATION!
-Make sure that `clickable` slots are differentiated from regular slots!!!!
+Make sure that `clickable` slots are visually differentiated!!!!
-Maybe a different color, or a white outline, or something???
+Maybe a white outline, or something???
-*NIGHTMARE SCENARIO:*
+Or, maybe make the slot pulse bigger when it's hovered, or something...?
+*Scenario that we want to avoid:*
 Players play the game, and don't realize that they can reroll by clicking the reroll-slot.